-- If you are married/RDP and file a separate tax return, you and your ٠ spouse/RDP must either both itemize your deductions or both take the standard deduction. - Also, if someone else can claim you as a dependent, claim the greater of the standard deduction or your itemized deductions.
+- If you are married/RDP and file a separate tax return, you and your spouse/RDP must either both itemize your deductions (even if the itemized deductions of one spouse/RDP are less than the standard deduction) or both take the standard deduction. - Also, if someone else can claim you as a dependent, claim the greater of the standard deduction or your itemized deductions.
 See the "California Standard Deduction Worksheet for Dependents" in your California 540NR Booklet to figure your standard deduction. - Military pay of a servicemember domiciled outside of California cannot be used to reduce the amount of this deduction.
 Modify your federal AGI used to compute this limitation by subtracting your military pay from federal AGI.
 Get FTB Pub.
 1032 for more information.

-Itemized Deductions Worksheet 1.
+Itemized Deductions Worksheet

+ileinizea deauctions worksneet 1.
 Amount from Schedule CA (540NR), Part III, line 28 1 2.
-Add the amounts on federal Schedule A (Form 1040), line 4, line 9, and line 15 plus any gambling losses included on line 16, if applicable (or on Schedule A (Form 1040NR), line 6 plus any investment interest expense and gambling losses included on line 7, as applicable) 2 3.
+Add the amounts on federal Schedule A (Form 1040), line 4, line 9, and line 15 plus any gambling losses included on line 16, if applicable (or on Schedule A (Form 1040NR), line 6 plus any investment interest expense and gambling losses included on line 7, as applicable) .
+2 3.
 Subtract line 2 from line 1.
-If the result is -0-, stop.
-Enter the amount from line 1 above on Schedule CA (540NR), Part III, line 29 4.
-Multiply line 3 by 80% (.80) 4 5.
-Enter the amount from Form 540NR, line 13 5 6.
-Enter the amount from line 29 instructions in the previous column for your filing status 7.
-Subtract line 6 from line 5 If the result is -0- or less stop .
-Enter the amount from line 1 above on Schedule CA (540NR), Part III, line 29 8.
-Multiply line 7 by 6% (.06) Compare the amounts on line 4 and line 8.
-Enter the smaller amount here 10.
+If the result is zero, STOP.
+Enter the amount from line 1 above on Schedule CA (540NR), Part III, line 29 1 Multiply line 3 by 80% (.80) Enter the amount from Form 540NR, line 13 5 6.
+Enter the amount from line 29 instructions for your filing status.
+7. Subtract line 6 from line 5 7 If the result is zero or less, STOP.
+Enter the amount from line 1 above on Schedule CA (540NR), Part III, line 29 1 Multiply line 7 by 6% (.06) 1 Compare line 4 and line 8.
+Enter the smaller amount here .
+9 10.
 Total itemized deductions.
 Subtract line 9 from line 1.
-Enter the result here and on Schedule CA (540NR), Part III, line 29 10
+Enter the result here and on Schedule CA (540NR), Part III, line 29 1 10